 A. Law enforcement may demand information from Cisco that is needed to help resolve imminent threats to life or serious physical harm.
-Where authorized by applicable law, Cisco may provide information in such emergencies and we have an established process to respond to emergency demands.
+Where authorized by applicable law, Cisco may provide information in such emergencies and we have an established process to response to emergency demands.

 A. Demands that are not accompanied by a valid legal process or a valid legal basis are challenged or rejected.
 Our legal team will seek additional clarification from government and law enforcement officials to narrow the scope of demands that are unclear or overly broad.
 Cisco believes that governments and law enforcement agencies should go directly to customers for content and non-content data requests in the first instance.